colabottles/toddl/posts/an-event-apart-boston-2008.md

 Jason Santa Maria gave me a new thought on design and presentation.
 Jason also stirred up the passion I have for typography and his site is amazing!

 Jeffrey Veen made me think of data visualization.
 Made me re-live 1974 all over again, and how to incorporate users into user experience.
 I would have loved to have sat down with him at the bar and had a beer, but I had to leave Boston that night, as I had to get back to my &ldquo;reality&rdquo; that is my full-time job.
-Jeffrey is 6′6″, taller than me (one of two (Christopher Schmitt being the other) I really got to chat with) I felt short for a change… a very nice guy.
+Jeffrey is 6&acute;6&dblac;, taller than me (one of two (Christopher Schmitt being the other) I really got to chat with) I felt short for a change&hellip; a very nice guy.

 Jared Spool gave me a new perspective on navigation and the need for clear and conciseness when it comes to users finding their way around a site.
 He’s also one hell of a speaker and is super hilarious.